V-Sekai/libgodot_project/README.md

 ### C++ Sample

-The C++ sample shows how Godot can be controlled by a host process, by displaying its own window.
+The C++ sample shows how Godot can be controlled by a host process, by displaying its window.

 After libgodot is compiled successfully, run the following commands to test the C++ sample: